siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 ---
-title: "Longitudinal Delay of an Isolated Bright Interference Branch"
+title: "Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe"
 subtitle: "A dielectric-first derivation and time-of-flight test in a Mach-Zehnder interferometer"
 author: "An M. Rodriguez"
 date: "2026-04-22"
-one-sentence-summary: "An isolated bright interference branch produced at Mach-Zehnder recombination carries increased coherent energy density and therefore propagates more slowly than an ordinary reference beam."
+one-sentence-summary: "A bright interference fringe produced at Mach-Zehnder recombination carries increased constructive-interference energy density and therefore exhibits a dielectric longitudinal delay relative to an ordinary reference beam."
 summary: "Electromagnetic propagation in a dielectric slows when the electric and magnetic response increases the effective permittivity and permeability.
 Full coherent superposition at Mach-Zehnder recombination has the same loading structure.
 The first beam splitter creates two bright arm beams, while recombination is a distinct phase in which two populated arm states meet and are redistributed across the two output ports.
 Each beam supplies the coherent response seen by the other, so equal-beam constructive interference doubles the fields, quadruples the instantaneous energy density at the bright center, and yields c_eff = c/2.
 The ordinary output reading instead assigns the bright output density 2u_0 and therefore gives no anomalous delay.
-Isolating a bright branch and comparing its modulation delay against a matched reference beam over the same longitudinal distance gives a direct time-of-flight discrimination between the two readings."
+Isolating a bright interference fringe and comparing its modulation delay against a matched reference beam over the same longitudinal distance gives a direct time-of-flight discrimination between the two readings."
 keywords:
   - interference
   - Mach-Zehnder interferometer
   - dielectric slowing
+  - dielectric longitudinal delay
   - constructive interference
   - energy density
-  - bright branch
+  - bright interference fringe
   - time-of-flight
   - speed of light
 ---

-# Longitudinal Delay of an Isolated Bright Interference Branch
+# Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe

 ## Abstract